 Table of contents

-Managing a restaurant is a crucial part of the business and it’s important to define the right metrics that will help your restaurant grow.
+Managing a restaurant is a crucial part of the business and it’s important to define the right metrics that will measure restaurant performance and help your restaurant grow.

 What Are Restaurant Performance Metrics?

 Restaurant performance metrics are used to track your success while managing a restaurant.
 You want to look at metrics that are easily measurable, directly correlated to performance, and comparable to competitors.

 There are a few essential, quantifiable business metrics that play a major role in restaurant management:

 - Cost per acquisition: The amount of money used to attract a new restaurant guest

 - Food costs: The total amount you are spending on ingredients and other materials needed for meal prep

 - Labour costs: The sum of all wages paid to employees, including benefits as well as payroll